daily-binge/binge/_pages/about.md

 ---
-title: "About"
+title: About
 permalink: "/about.html"
-image: "/assets/images/screenshot.jpg"
+image: "/assets/images/applause.jpg"

 ---
 Hi, guys!
 The website you are previewing is a demonstration for Mundana Jekyll theme, hosted on Github pages.

 - 100% Github Pages Compatibility